Accessibility

 Universal support person pass

-This pass is provided to those riders who require an attendant while riding on conventional or specialized transportation.
-It will be accepted in every municipality in Niagara as well as on Niagara Region Transit.
+This pass is provided to those riders who require an attendant while riding on conventional or specialized transportation, across the Niagara region.

 Applicants must apply for the pass and have a medical professional confirm the requirement for a support person.
 The support person rides for free and there is no charge for the pass.